frenzytejask98/ML_TA_IIITB_2020/August_31/README.md

 We recommend to use Python3.6 as version 3.8 has alot of dependency issues with many packages.
 Please follow the following steps to either install Python3.6 or downgrade Python3.8 to Python3.6, whichever is required.

+Also, it is highly recommended that you use conda instead of virtualenv, since apt-get tends to behave unexpectedly at times.
+Conda is the most suitable and smooth way to manage your packages and environment.

 ### Python 3.6 installation

 If you are using virtualenv